FIRE WITH FIRE – Capturing the story behind the West Arnhem Land Fire Abatement (WALFA) project

-In addition to reducing emissions, WALFA has provided over 200 Indigenous jobs per year, conserved
+In addition to reducing emissions, WALFA has provided over 300 Indigenous jobs per year, conserved rainforest vegetation, protected local wildlife and rock art sites and enabled cultural aspects of land management to be passed down to younger generations.

 What is WALFA?